On the Merge of k-NN Graph: Experiments

 \subsection{Performance on NN Search}

 In this section, we study the performance of H-Merge as it is adopted to build the hierarchy graphs for the fast NN search.
 The search follows the pipeline described in Section~\ref{sec:srch}.
 In the hierarchy, five layers are kept for datasets except for Kosarak.
-The sizes of graph in each layer (from top to bottom) are set to \textit{64}, \textit{512}, \textit{4,096}, \textit{32,768} and \textit{n}, where \textit{n} is the size of whole reference set.
+The sizes of graphs in each layer (from top to bottom) are set to \textit{64}, \textit{512}, \textit{4,096}, \textit{32,768} and \textit{n}, where \textit{n} is the size of the whole reference set.
 For Kosarak, only four layers are kept.
 This setting is fixed all the time in the experiments.
 Ten datasets are used in the evaluation.
-They are two \textit{10} million, two \textit{1} million level synthetic datasets, and six real-world datasets.
+They are one \textit{10} million, two \textit{1} million level synthetic datasets, and seven real-world datasets.
 The data dimension ranges from \textit{4} to \textit{27,983}.
-The reason to incorporate a series of synthetic datasets is to make the NN search performance trend more observable as the intrinsic data dimension increases steadily.
-The general information are seen in Tab.~\ref{tab:datasets}.
-For all of the datasets except GloVe1M and Kosarak, $l_2$ distance measure is used.
-For GloVe1M, we use \textit{Cosine} distance. \textit{Jaccard} distance is used for Kosarak.
+The reason to incorporate a series of synthetic datasets is to make the NN search performance trend more observable because their intrinsic data dimension increases steadily with respect to their data dimension.
+The general information is seen in Tab.~\ref{tab:datasets}.
+For all of the datasets except GloVe1M, NUSWide, and Kosarak, $l_2$ distance measure is used.
+For GloVe1M, we use \textit{Cosine} distance. $\kappa^2$ distance and \textit{Jaccard} distance are used for NUSWide and Kosarak respectively.
 In the study, we compare the search performance of H-Merge to recent graph-based approaches as well as the representative approaches of other categories.